Post Banner Image

 Credit: Roman Tiraspolsky/ Alamy Stock Photo

-It definitely doesn’t hurt to dream, but given the price, the reality is that most of us won’t be experiencing Pan Am’s splashy return to the skies next year.
-However, if you find yourself nostalgic for the so-called “golden age” of aviation, the airline also plans to bring back its popular Pan Am Experience.
-Though details are yet to be announced, the event will be hosted on a re-created Pan Am passenger jet in Los Angeles, where guests will be able to enjoy dinner and drinks aboard and step back into the 1960s for an evening.
+It doesn’t hurt to dream, but given the price and limited availability, the reality is that most of us won’t be experiencing Pan Am’s splashy return to the skies in 2027.
+However, if you find yourself nostalgic for the golden era of aviation, the company also plans to bring back its popular Pan Am Experience.
+Though details are yet to be announced, the dinner event is expected to be hosted on a re-created Pan Am passenger jet in Los Angeles.

-During Pan Am’s peak, one of its biggest rivals was TWA (Trans World Airlines).
+In the meantime, you can step back into the 1960s at the TWA Hotel at New York’s John F. Kennedy Airport.
+Back in the day, Trans World Airlines (TWA) was one of Pan Am’s biggest rivals.
 Though that airline is also now defunct, its iconic former terminal at New York’s John F. Kennedy Airport has been turned into a luxury hotel that preserves much of its original design and features a vintage jet age-inspired theme throughout.
-Guests can delve into aviation history at the iconic Sunken Lounge, overlooking a giant retro departures board, or spend a memorable evening on the Lockheed Constellation parked outside that’s been turned into a cocktail bar.